 4.5.
 You must inform any individuals using the Services on your behalf that neither we nor our employees are giving financial advice.

 4.6.
-Subject to clause 5 (Our obligations), you will defend, indemnify and hold us harmless against claims, actions, proceedings, losses, damages, expenses and all costs arising out of or in connection with your misuse of the Software or Services, provided that:
+Subject to clause 5 (Our obligations), you will defend, indemnify and hold us harmless against claims, actions, proceedings, losses, damages, expenses and all costs arising out of or in connection with your misuse, and any unauthorised use or misuse by your employees, agents or sub-contractor and by any third party where such use or misuse is permitted or facilitated by you, your employee, agent or sub-contractor, of the Software or Services, provided that:

 a. you are given prompt notice of any such claim;